 Contains firm details, such as address, logo and other contact details, typically used on Invoices and Statements.
 The more important fields explained below.

 - The logo will also appear on invoices and statements: browse to select a png or jpeg image of your logo.
+You can adjust the positioning and size.

-- ‘Invoice show minutes’ provides the option to show fraction of an hour for time based attendances, as opposed to the default, minutes (e.g. 0.2 rather than 8 minutes).
+- ‘Invoice show minutes’ provides the option to show fractions of an hour for time based attendances, as opposed to the default, minutes (e.g. 0.2 rather than 8 minutes).
 Note that LawPracticeZA applies the standard for law firms; calculating time based on 6-minute (tenths of an hour), so 3 minutes and 6 minutes will both be 0.1, with a calculated charge of R150 for an hourly rate of R1,500.
-It is recommended that this is explained in a firms letter of engagement with their clients, together with fee rates and other terms and conditions.
+It is recommended that this is explained in a firms letter of engagement with their client’s, together with fee rates and other terms and conditions.

 This option allows you to change the next number in the sequence for automatically generated reference numbers for the various transaction types.